This blog is about Final Fantasy danjuro and the larva eater.

-Those are the primary techniques.
-I know the technique I tried was a modified version of other techniques but it was very effective.
-I chained him 30 times, and accidentally killed a Reaver, but he was still re-spawning very quickly so I ended up getting another 6 chain and broke it again accidentally.
-Afterwards I got a 25 chain and finally got the Danjuro.
+Those are the primary techniques for dealing with Final Fantasy danjuro.
+I know the technique I tried was a modified version of other techniques, but it was very effective.
+I chained him 30 times and accidentally killed a Reaver, but he was still re-spawning very quickly, so I ended up getting another 6 chains and broke it again accidentally.
+Afterward, I got a 25 chain and finally got the Danjuro.

-Technically you can take all of these techniques and play around with them into different methods and come up with one that best suits you.
-Good luck on getting your Danjuro.
+Technically you can take all of these techniques and play around with them in different methods and come up with one that best suits you.
+Good luck with getting your Danjuro.

 Other archived blog posts can be found here.